dangutdavid/Facial-Recognition-integrated-with-SQL/README.md

 **NOTE**

-Give a folder location and not a single image file
+Give a folder location and not a single image file.

-Add image which has a single face
+Add image which has a single face.

 Images are converted to binary and SQL takes it as a BLOB.

-Name the known images properly because that will be read as a person name (ex.
+Name the known images properly because that will be read as a person name.
+(ex.
 If the name of the image is "Roni Thomas.jpg" then the face found in the image will be labeled as "Roni Thomas")

 SQL command to create required table: